 We are pleased to announce that we have been appointed by Arup and Costain/Skanska to complete the detail design and construction of the new Crossrail Bond Street Station and public realm.
 Bond Street is in the heart of London’s West End, in Westminster, the busiest shopping district in the UK, where the tube station currently serves more than 155,000 passengers daily.

 This is the third Crossrail central section station we have in the Studio, the first being Tottenham Court Road.
-Both are now moving into detail design and construction, and will be operational in 2018.
+Both are now moving into detail design and construction.